Raahuldas/i-pangram-project/readme.md

 6. The app's frontend should now be running on `http://localhost:5173`.

-7. The app's frontend should now be running on `http://localhost:8000`.
+7. The app's backend should now be running on `http://localhost:8000`.